 This unique system of huts also encompasses several privately owned huts, inns, and cabins.
 For example, find the Continental Divide Cabin, the Point Breeze Cabin, the Polar Star Inn, the Seipel Hut, the Shrine Mountain Inn (three separate cabins), and Vance’s Cabin.
 Some offer a higher level of amenities, including private quarters and showers.
 Or, you can book them for exclusive use.
 The reservation system and a trail web of more than 350 miles connect each distinctive set of huts to the others.

-Before or after your hut-to-hut adventure, as an alternative to expensive Vail or Aspen, visit the town of Leadville.
+Before or after your hut-to-hut adventure, visit the town of Leadville as an alternative to expensive Vail or Aspen.
 This town offers a friendly hostel, bed-and-breakfasts, a local history museum, and a great community swimming pool.
 You can also downhill ski at the modest Ski Cooper.
 Or, check out the Tennessee Pass Nordic Center with 16 miles of groomed trails.
 The owners also run the Tennessee Pass Cookhouse, a ski-in yurt offering luxury dining.

 Mount Tahoma Trails Association

 Established at the doorstep of Mount Rainier, the second tallest mountain in the Continental U.S., Mount Tahoma Trails Association (MTTA) offers four huts for adventurers in Washington State.
-Just a few hours from the Puget Sound area of Seattle and Tacoma, the MTTA trail system near Ashford is a less crowded alternative in summer to Mount Rainier National Park.
-Some of the huts offer spectacular views of Mount Rainier, Mount Adams, and Mount St. Helens when skies are clear.
+Just a few hours from the Puget Sound area of Seattle and Tacoma, the MTTA trail system near Ashford is a less crowded alternative to Mount Rainier National Park in summer.
+Some huts offer spectacular views of Mount Rainier, Mount Adams, and Mount St. Helens when the skies are clear.

 The four huts are well-appointed, and a bed rents for just $15 a night—that low price results from the all-volunteer staff who takes care of the maintenance and upkeep.
-The volunteers also snow plow roads, maintain the website, and respond to customer e-mails, to name a few of the duties.
-The 70+ volunteers put in more than 8,000 hours annually maintaining the trails and huts.
+The volunteers also snow plow roads, maintain the website, and respond to customer e-mails, to name a few duties.
+The 70+ volunteers put in more than 8,000 hours annually to maintain the trails and huts.

-While the trails leading to the huts are free to use, a Sno-Park Permit is required to park your vehicle from November 1 – April 30.
+While the trails leading to the huts are free, a Sno-Park Permit is required to park your vehicle from November 1 – April 30.
 During the summer months, you’ll need a Discover Pass to park.
 Fortunately, you can purchase those parking permits and other essentials at nearby Whittaker Mountaineering.
 This shop sells everything you’ll need to be outdoors, along with maps of the area.

 Overall, Hut to Hut USA: The Complete Guide for Hikers, Bikers, and Skiers offers a wealth of information for anyone spending time in the outdoors.
 It is a book you will reference over and over again.
 Published by Mountaineers Books, it retails for $29.95 and is available online.